yazz/VisualJS/README.md

 ## Benefits

-- Easy to build apps apps in minutes
+- Build apps apps in minutes using drag and drop UI
-- Self contained
 - Fast to deploy on any Kubernetes cluster
-- Easy to get build apps with adrag and drop UI where you wire UI components together visually
+- Can run with NodeJS
 - Reuse via pre built components such as buttons, text boxes, and data access components to talk to Postgres, Mysql, or REST APIs
 <br/><br/><br/>